-Monroe Vine Maple will grow to be about 13 feet tall at maturity, with a spread of 15 feet.
-It has a low canopy with a typical clearance of 2 feet from the ground, and is suitable for planting under power lines.
+Pacific Fire Vine Maple will grow to be about 10 feet tall at maturity, with a spread of 10 feet.
+It has a low canopy with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
 It grows at a fast rate, and under ideal conditions can be expected to live for 60 years or more.

-This shrub does best in partial shade to shade.
+This shrub does best in full sun to partial shade.
+You may want to keep it away from hot, dry locations that receive direct afternoon sun or which get reflected sunlight, such as against the south side of a white wall.
 It requires an evenly moist well-drained soil for optimal growth, but will die in standing water.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone over the growing season to conserve soil moisture.
 This is a selection of a native North American species.